firecakes/cakelandish/TESTING.md

 - Draft posts have the option to be published, saved again as a draft, or to not save changes.
 - Published posts have the option to be updated, copied as a new draft, or to not save changes.
 - If the post contains reply information in the reply fields, show the "Embed reply in post" button that when pressed, injects the content of the replied to post in the post.
+- OGP Metadata can be set for the post, which includes webpage description text, and media in OGP metadata format which includes an alt text and an absolute URL to the media.
+- OGP Metadata can be marked such that the user can choose which uploaded media will be rendered and in what order.

 ## feed.atom + /archive
 - Every post made is added to feed.atom at the top of the file.
 All older posts get pushed down, and a maximum of 50 entries are stored in the main feed file by default.